luxfi/evm/precompile/contracts/warp/README.md

 <<<<<<< HEAD:x/warp/README.md
 ## How does Lux Warp Messaging Work
 =======
-## How does Avalanche Warp Messaging Work?
+## How does Lux Warp Messaging Work?
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md

 Lux Warp Messaging uses BLS Multi-Signatures with Public-Key Aggregation where every Lux validator registers a public key alongside its NodeID on the Lux P-Chain.